yankai364/Pirate-Dash-360-Tutorial/readme.md

 ### **2.3.
 Getting Started**
 <p align="center"><img src="img/2c.png" width="40%"/></p>

 To get started, download this repository by selecting **Download ZIP** and save it to a familiar location.
-Open the **starter** folder.

 ### **2.4.
 Directory Structure**
 ```js